Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms

 \begin{proof}[Proof of Lemma \ref{lem:ind}] We start with partitioning the nodes of the tree according to their distance from the root~$\treasure$.
-More precisely, for $i=1,2,\ldots, \depth$, where $\depth$ is the depth of the tree, let
+More precisely, for $i=1,2,\ldots, \depth$, where $\depth$ is the depth of the tree, let us define

 The nodes in $\Lvl_i$ are referred to as {\em level-$i$} nodes.
 We treat the statement of the lemma for nodes $u \in \Lvl_i$ as an induction hypothesis, with $i$ being the induction parameter.
 The induction goes backwards, meaning we assume the assumption holds at level $i+1$ and show it holds at level $i$.
 The case of the maximal level (base case for the induction) is easy since, at a leaf the walk can only go up and so if $u$ is a leaf $\EE \QE[u](\reach(u')) = 1 < 100$.